raindogdance/FAQ/wasabi.md

 ### Do I need to run Tor?

 All Wasabi network traffic goes via Tor by default - no need to set up Tor yourself.
 If you do already have Tor, and it is running, then Wasabi will try to use that first.

+You can turn off Tor in the Settings.
+Note that in this case you are still private, except when you coinjoin and when you broacast a transaction.
+In the first case, the coordinator would learn the links between your inputs and outputs based on your IP address, in the second case, if you happen to broadcast a transaction of yours to a full node that is spying on you, it will learn the link between your transaction and your IP address.

 # Pre-Mix